-If you are traveling to Disney World with your family, we’ve got 20 tips to share with you today!
+If you are traveling to Walt Disney World with your family, I’ve got 20 tips to share with you today!
 My sister, daughter, and I took a magical vacation to Disney at the beginning of December.
-I have always loved Disney, but something about this trip was just amazing and I honestly haven’t been able to stop thinking about all of the fun we had while there.
-I think the main contributing factor is that we’ve now taken our family a few times, know the ins and outs, and have learned to plan ahead.
+I have always loved Disney World, but something about this trip was just amazing and I honestly haven’t been able to stop thinking about all of the fun we had while there.
+The main contributing factor is that we’ve now taken our family a few times, we know the ins and outs, and we have learned to plan ahead.
 I hope that today’s blog can help give you the same experience!

-My tips change after each and every visit because Disney itself is always changing!
-If you haven’t visited our Disney category on TMoM before, you can find it here.
-Keep in mind that the park is constantly evolving, so some older blogs might be a little out-dated, but the bulk of the info is always relevant.
+My tips change after each and every visit because Walt Disney World itself is always changing!
+If you haven’t read our Disney blogs on TMoM before, click here to find even more tips and resources.
+Keep in mind that the park is constantly evolving, so some older blogs might be a little outdated, but the bulk of the info is usually relevant.

 Disney tips from our most recent visit:

 1. Use a Disney Vacation Planner.
-This is a travel agent who specializes in Disney World.
+This is a travel agent who specializes in Disney World trips.
 You pay nothing.
 The planner earns commission from Disney, so it’s honestly a no-brainer.
 Do you HAVE to get a Disney planner?
 No. Do they help make your vacation planning stress-free and so much easier?
 Absolutely!
-One of our TMoM website sponsors, Angie Ware with Key to the World Travel, specializes in Disney planning, and I have personally used Disney planners from Aladdin Travel who are amazing.
+One of our TMoM website sponsors, Jocelyn Martins, Travel Counselor with The Magic For Less Travel, specializes in Disney planning, and I have personally used Disney planners from Aladdin Travel who are amazing.
 I also have friends who work for Be Our Guest Travel Company who are highly skilled at what they do!

 2. Download My Disney Experience app.
-Everything is at your fingertips … wait times for rides, pictures from throughout your visit, meal plan balance, fast pass opportunities, you name it.
-Disney has it all right at your fingertips.
-Disney has four parks (Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom) If you have never been, you will want to familiarize yourself with them to decide if you want to spend one day at each park, use the park hopper to jump around, or skip one of the parks all together.) *Many people think Universal Studios is part of Disney.
+Everything is at your fingertips … wait times for rides, pictures from throughout your visit, meal plan balance, FastPass+ opportunities, you name it.
+Disney has made everything so convenient.
+Walt Disney World has four parks (Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom) If you have never been, you will want to familiarize yourself with them to decide if you want to spend one day at each park, use the park hopper to jump around, or skip one of the parks all together.) *Many people think Universal Studios is part of Disney.
 It is not.
-Universal is a completely different entity, but we do have tips here!
+Universal is a completely different entity.

 3. Get your Fast Passes early.
 Fast Passes allow you to make a “reservation” for a ride or attraction and visit at a designated time slot.
 Fast passes assure you little to no wait time.
 You can do this through the My Disney Experience App 30 days prior if staying off the grounds and 60 days prior if you are staying at a Disney resort.
 (Your Disney planner will do this for you if you have one.)
 You only get three fast passes a day (and there are certain restrictions on which rides you can book on the same day), so base it on the rides that have the longest waits, not necessarily the rides that you want to do most.
 If you plan it out, you’ll be able to do everything eventually, but you want to keep your wait times to a minimum, so go for the big dogs!

-These are the ones I suggest making one of your three Fast Passes if you are able:
+These are the attractions I suggest making one of your three Fast Passes if you are able:

-Magic Kingdom – Space Mountain, Big Thunder Mountain, Splash Mountain, Buzz Lightyear’s Space Ranger Spin, Seven Dwarfs Mine Train, Peter Pan’s Flight, Winnie the Pooh, Pirates of the Caribbean, Haunted Mansion, Under the Sea Journey of the Little Mermaid (As I will state in my next tip though, you can knock out the majority of these before the crowds begin, so if I had to prioritize, I’d try to get fast passes for the roller coasters.)
+Magic Kingdom – Space Mountain, Big Thunder Mountain, Splash Mountain, Seven Dwarfs Mine Train, Peter Pan’s Flight, Winnie the Pooh, Pirates of the Caribbean, Haunted Mansion (As I will state in my next tip though, you can knock out the majority of these before the crowds begin, so if I had to prioritize, I’d try to get fast passes for the roller coasters.)

 Epcot – Soarin, Test Track*more on this below, Frozen Ever After